homme-dycore/HOMME_NGGPS_benchmark/README.md

 ```

    Once the executible has been built we recommend creating the following directory $BUILDDIR/tests/NGGPS.
 Copy the provide namelist files nggps_ne32.nl and nggps_ne256.nl into the $BUILDDIR/tests/NGGPS directory, and create any necessary runscripts in this directory as well.
-You will also need to create a "movies" and "vcoord" subdirectory in the $BUILDDIR/tests/NGGPS directory.
-In the vcoord directory you will need to copy the vertical coordinate files which can be created in the following manner:
+You will also need to create a "movies" subdirectory in the $BUILDDIR/tests/NGGPS directory.
+In will also need to copy the vertical coordinate files into the $BUILDDIR/tests/NCCPS directory which can be created in the following manner:

 ```
 cd $HOMMEDIR/test/vcoord